Python-PyQt/PyQt6-Docs/descriptions/QtCore/QXmlStreamReader-c.rst

 .. sip:class-description::
     :status: todo
-    :brief: Fast parser for reading well-formed XML via a simple streaming API
+    :brief: Fast parser for reading well-formed XML 1.0 documents via a simple streaming API
-    :digest: cbeb6b1053c76571893e9b3cb2eb3041
+    :digest: c0a4f692cca6af72d74aa892d2f8d60e

-The :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` class provides a fast parser for reading well-formed XML via a simple streaming API.
+The :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` class provides a fast parser for reading well-formed XML 1.0 documents via a simple streaming API.

-:sip:ref:`~PyQt6.QtCore.QXmlStreamReader` provides a simple streaming API to parse well-formed XML.
+:sip:ref:`~PyQt6.QtCore.QXmlStreamReader` provides a simple streaming API to parse well-formed XML 1.0 documents.
 It is an alternative to first loading the complete XML into a DOM tree (see :sip:ref:`~PyQt6.QtXml.QDomDocument`). :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` reads data either from a :sip:ref:`~PyQt6.QtCore.QIODevice` (see :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.setDevice`), or from a raw :sip:ref:`~PyQt6.QtCore.QByteArray` (see :sip:ref:`~PyQt6.QtCore.QXmlStreamReader.addData`).

+**Note:** :sip:ref:`~PyQt6.QtCore.QXmlStreamReader` supports only XML version 1.0.
+Documents declaring any other version, such as "1.1", will result in a parsing error.

 Qt provides :sip:ref:`~PyQt6.QtCore.QXmlStreamWriter` for writing XML.